JerMej1s/tic_tac_toe_challenge/README.md

 ## Computer Player Strategy 💻

-On the computer's turn, the computer will choose a move based on the following prioritized criteria:
+On the computer player's turn, the program will choose a move based on the following prioritized criteria:
   * A move that results in an immeditate win for the computer player.
   * A move that blocks an opponent's win on their next turn.
   * A random available center or corner cell on the board.